GreatCowBASIC/Help/output/md/_option_removeavrvectors.md

 <span class="strong">**Explanation:**</span>

-`#option removeAVRvectors` reduces the AVR interrupt vector table (IVR) in the compiled output to the smallest possible size, saving flash memory.
+`#option removeAVRvectors` reduces the AVR interrupt vector table (IVT) in the compiled output to the smallest possible size, saving flash memory.

-Normally, AVR flash memory begins with the full interrupt vector table — a fixed block of addresses, one per interrupt source, that the processor jumps to when an interrupt occurs.
+Normally, AVR flash memory begins with the full interrupt vector table - a fixed block of addresses, one per interrupt source, that the processor jumps to when an interrupt occurs.
 The actual user code is placed in memory after this entire table.
-On devices with many interrupt sources this table can occupy a significant amount of flash, much of which is typically unused.
+On devices with many interrupt sources, this table can occupy a significant amount of flash, much of which is typically unused.